<para> @style Types¶

 # represents a portion of the title, with the lesser emphasis (relative weighting) being on the higher numbers.

-imte = imte1 (see notes on numbered @style attributes)
+imte = imte1 (see notes on numbered @style attributes)- Valid In

 ie